New York City Shuts Down Broadway, The Met & Gatherings Of Over 500 People

-In further proof that the spread of the novel coronavirus is changing modern life, Broadway has cancelled all performances beginning immediately, according to a statement from Governor Andrew Cuomo.
+In further proof that the spread of the novel coronavirus is changing modern life, Broadway has cancelled all performances beginning immediately, according to a statement from New York State Governor Andrew Cuomo.

 The Broadway decision stems from Cuomo’s decision to ban gatherings with 500 people or more, beginning on Friday.
 For facilities with occupancy of 500 or fewer, their legal capacity will now be capped at 50%, per Cuomo’s tweet on the subject.

-“For Broadway theaters in Manhattan, these rules will go into effect at 5pm TODAY,” Cuomo tweeted, meaning Thursday, March 12.
-“We have already spoken to the theaters about these new measures and they agreed.”
+“For Broadway theatres in Manhattan, these rules will go into effect at 5pm TODAY,” Cuomo tweeted, meaning Thursday, March 12.
+“We have already spoken to the theatres about these new measures and they agreed.”

 Advertisement